IIIT-Delhi/byld-website-2.0/README.md

 Just create a markdown file for your event under the correct directory.
 For example: let's say a hackathon "dummy hackathon" happened, then you will create a markdown file for it under the `src/content/hackathons` directory.
 Do not worry about sorting them into upcoming and past events, the event page will automatically sort it based on the date.

+### To edit members

+Edit the `src/content/members/member.tsx` file to change members.

 ## Notes